trustmaster/embook/processes/planning/realistic-goal-setting.md

 Another good reason to break goals down into smaller ones is predictability.
 Delivering value in chunks is known to be the most reliable and the most productive way.
 The Lean Software Development movement has published a lot of evidence of that.

-So, having a certain vision or a Big Goal, how do split it into smaller chunks?
+So, having a certain vision or a Big Goal, how do you split it into smaller chunks?
 There are multiple ways:

 1. Breaking by discipline
 2. Breaking by stages